 Pans Aesthetic Quality

 It’s no secret that copper pans are really an eye-catcher.
-The shiny rosemary color will surely accentuate the beauty of any kitchen.
+The shiny rosy-brown color will surely accentuate the beauty of any kitchen.

 Copper pans mostly have a mirror finish, adding to their ornamental quality.
 If aesthetic quality is what you are looking for in your cookware, copper pans are great for you.

-Copper pans are both pretty and useful.
-Perfect for hanging in your kitchen and for making a delicious dish.
+Copper pans are both pretty and useful, perfect for hanging in your kitchen and for making delicious dishes.

 Are Copper Pans Safe to Use?